MelonKony/millmint/content/factbook/world/vekllei/_index.md

 The commons economy relies on a system of participatory work, encouraged by the simple and universal rule to be employed, called [Consosva](/consosva/).
 The standard of living in Vekllei is quite good and is unique among modern societies today.

-In industrialised regions like Oslola, the *commons* has a sophisticated network of incentives and social engineering to facilitate its quality of life.
+In industrialised regions like {{<link/oslola>}}, the *commons* has a sophisticated network of incentives and social engineering to facilitate its quality of life.
 In other regions, particularly scattered across the many archipelagos and small islands of the Commonwealth, self-sufficiency is more common and dependent on fishing, community and codependence.

 #### Work